(LEAD) Another suspected African swine fever case reported in S. Korea | Yonhap News Agency

 (LEAD) Another suspected African swine fever case reported in S. Korea

+(ATTN: RECASTS lead, headline with report of fresh suspected case; ADDS more info in paras 2-4; RESTRUCTURES)

-SEJONG, Sept.
-25 (Yonhap) -- South Korea reported a new suspected African swine fever (ASF) case on Wednesday, adding to concerns over the potential spread of the deadly animal disease despite massive disinfection efforts.
+SEOUL, Sept.
+28 (Yonhap) -- South Korea reported a new suspected case of African swine fever (ASF) on Saturday, adding to concerns over the potential spread of the deadly animal disease despite extensive quarantine efforts.

-The suspected case was reported at a farm on Ganghwa Island in Incheon, around 60 kilometers west of Seoul, according to the Ministry of Agriculture, Food and Rural Affairs.
-The ministry confirmed the fifth ASF case from the same location a day earlier.
+The suspected case was reported at a farm in the city of Yangju, 30 kilometers north of Seoul, according to the Ministry of Agriculture, Food and Rural Affairs.

-If confirmed, it would mark the sixth ASF case confirmed in the country in around a week.
-The test results are expected to come out later in the day.

-South Korea reported its first-ever confirmed ASF case on Sept.
-17, also near the heavily fortified border with North Korea.
-So far, all five cases came from northern areas of Gyeonggi Province and Incheon.
+Should the case test positive for the highly contagious disease, South Korea will have experienced 10 confirmed ASF cases since Sept.
+17, when the first was reported.

+There were several suspected cases in Yangju earlier this week but all tested negative, according to the ministry.

 graceoh@yna.co.kr